-I have an advanced diploma and an MA Integrative Psychotherapy and Counselling from The Minster Centre.
+I have an advanced diploma and an MA Integrative Psychotherapy and Counselling (Distinction) from The Minster Centre.
 I am accredited by the United Kingdom Council for Psychotherapy (UKCP) and am a registered member of the British Association for Counselling and Psychotherapy (BACP).

 Long before I had any awareness of counselling or psychotherapy I held a fascination about people, their stories, and what makes us ‘do the things we do’.

 As I have moved through life, this curiosity with how our feelings, experiences and the way we view ourselves can impact on how we relate to our self, others and the world around us, has developed into my work as a psychotherapist.